yannlugrin/rnd-npcs/tutorials/concepts.md

 #### Post Processing Step
 Each step consists of a percentual chance to be executed, and a number of options from which one is randomly picked.

+#### Form Action Buttons
+Form Action Buttons sit at the bottom of a generator window and allow for interaction with the created content.
+They're framed in blue in the picture above.